 Infants don’t need a lot of stimulation to be enticed to move around.
 Remember, this world is completely unknown to them, so everything is new and exciting.
 The best gift you can give your baby is the time, space and freedom to move their bodies freely when they are awake.
 Giving them time to learn about their body and how to move it is the easiest way to provide support in strengthening their little muscles.
 This, in turn, will help them to be able to hold their heads up without support.

-How does Temperament Affect when a Baby Holds his Head up
+How does Temperament Affect when a Baby Holds their Head up

 Now that we’ve answered your question about at what age babies hold their heads up with and without support, download Kinedu and get all the tools you need to support your baby reaching their milestones!